 If the appeal request is timely and meets the aforementioned grounds, an Appellate Board will be convened within five (5) business days of receipt of the request for an appeal.
 An Appellate Board is comprised of three (3) Appellate Board members of which at least one (1) student and at least one (1) faculty or staff member.
 The Vice President of Student Affairs shall appoint the membership as necessary.
 One member of the Appellate Board shall serve as the chairperson.
-Members of the Appellate Board members are not recorded.
+Members of the Appellate Board must deliberate in a fair and impartial manner and may not have a conflict of interest.
+The Appellate Board deliberations are not recorded.